Matt Vierling Player Props: Tigers vs. Angels

-The Detroit Tigers, including Matt Vierling (.225 on-base percentage in past 10 games, 105 points below season-long percentage), battle starter Patrick Sandoval and the Los Angeles Angels at Comerica Park, Wednesday at 6:40 PM ET.
+The Detroit Tigers, including Matt Vierling (.225 on-base percentage in past 10 games, 105 points below season-long percentage), battle starting pitcher Shohei Ohtani and the Los Angeles Angels at Comerica Park, Thursday at 1:10 PM ET.

-In his last game, he strung together two hits (going 2-for-5 with a double) against the Angels.
+He racked up two hits (going 2-for-5 with a double) in his last game against the Angels.

 Matt Vierling Game Info & Props vs. the Angels